Skip to main content

 Mammal watching in Argentina

 Orca in north east Patagonia (Argentina) Mammal Watching in Argentina (& Southern South America) Mammals are naturally harder to see in the wild than birds, but for that reason many times there is little effort involved in trying to see them on purpose.
 In the end this works like a self-accomplished prophecy, because little effort leads to poor results.
-I have always liked watching mammals (together with birds and fish, they are my "favorite" groups of animals) but only recently started thinking of them as targets during a trip rather than incidental sightings while birding.
+I have always liked watching mammals (together with birds and fish, they are my "favorite" groups of vertebrates) but only recently started thinking of them as targets during a trip rather than incidental sightings while birding.
 And in 2022 I checked my notebooks and found out that my total lifelist of mammals seen in Argentina (alive and in wild conditions, not counting domestic species such as Llama and Water Buffalo) was 101 species, which was not bad considering the total number recorded in this country (about 400).
-Living in Patagonia and working for a marine biology institute on board fishing vessels I was able to witne...
+Living in Patagonia and working for a marine biology institute on board fishing vessels I was able to w...